eurostat/NLP4Stat/README.md

 - Use Case A:

     - [Use Case A Widgets Demo](Use%20case%20A/Use%20Case%20A%20Widgets%20Demo) : for demonstration of ipywidgets only, as part of deliverable D3.1.
 This is **superseded** by the next codes which are part of deliverable D3.2.
     - [Use Case A Query builder](Use%20case%20A/Use%20Case%20A%20Query%20builder): Query builder, with inputs from the database (SE articles and SE Glossary articles).
-There is a Jupyter notebook version and a Google Colab one.
-The file name of the latter starts with GC_.
-The latest addition (June 2022) is another Google Colab notebook demonstrating the reading of all data from the Knowledge Database, with SPARQL queries.
+The latest version (June 2022) is a Google Colab notebook demonstrating the reading of all data from the Knowledge Database, with SPARQL queries.
 The performance improvement is significant.

     - [Use Case A Faceted search](Use%20case%20A/Use%20Case%20A%20Faceted%20search): Faceted search, with inputs from the database (SE articles).
 Among others, the code assigns the majority of the SE articles to (possibly more than one) themes, sub-themes and categories.
 Revised January 2022.
 There is a Jupyter notebook version and a Google Colab one.
 The file name of the latter starts with GC_.
 There is also a more recent version (May 2022 - in Google Colab) which uses the Knowledge Database to return, for each SE article in the results, all related resources (and not only the related SE articles).